Yilmaz4/MV2/README.md

 You can then find the binary in the `bin` directory

-The project has been tested on Windows and Linux.
+This project has been tested on Windows and Linux.

 ## Limitations
 - Any custom equation utilizing `dvec2 cpow(dvec2, float)` where the second argument $\not\in [1,4] \cap \mathbb{N}$ will be limited to single-precision floating point, therefore limiting amount of zoom to $10^4$.